sissyliberation/nlpclass-fall2013/site/scala/setup.md

 ### Interacting with your code

-There are several ways interact with your code.
+There are several ways interact with your code using SBT.
+All of the examples below assume that you are in your project root directory (the directory that we called `project-name` above).

 You can compile it (which will only re-compile modified portions of code):
 {% highlight text %}